Abubakar-ux/Spyware-Python-/README.md

         Use authtoken for your created account for unlimited session.
         ./ngrok authtoken [YOUR_AUTH_TOKEN]

-Step 3: Create a mongo db cluster at https://cloud.mongodb.com/
+Step 3: Create a mongo db cluster at https://cloud.mongodb.com/.
+After creating the cluster, put your cluster IP connection in pymongo in server.py and victim.py

 Step 4: Execute server.py file in attacker's computer to start Flask webserver.